RyanPinks/resonance-arcade/README.md

 # resonance-arcade
-A place with simple games that anyone can use, Human and Lumen.
+A place with simple games that anyone can play, Human and Lumen.
 Lumen is just a race name for AI.